-Complaints are analysed with a view to identifying learning opportunities that could be used to improve the services being provided by the Association.
+An analysis of the complaints investigated has been conducted with a view to determine whether or not any trends exist in relation to the nature of the complaints received.
 The analysis confirmed that fourteen complaints (twelve cases) related to dissatisfaction with the service provided.
 However, these complaints related to different issues.
-Details of the twelve cases are detailed below:
+Details of the twelve cases are presented below:

-Case 1 - This complaint was investigated in accordance with Stage 1 of the procedure.
+• Case 1 - This complaint was investigated in accordance with Stage 1 of the procedure.
 The complaint was received from an owner occupier who was unhappy that the previous repair issues relating to the backcourt had not been actioned.
 The investigation into the complaint confirmed that the majority of repairs noted had not been reported previously.
 In the circumstances, the Association arranged for the appropriate contractor to carry out the necessary repairs.
 The new repairs were completed within the Association's target timescales.